Think retiring rich is out of reach for most people? With a little planning and self-discipline, you can be rich before you know it.

-A smart risk may be investing in an emerging market fund.
-A dumb move may be pouring your life savings into a speculative currency.
+A smart risk may be investing in an emerging-market fund.
+A dumb move may be pouring your life savings into a speculative currency like Bitcoin.

 Rule 8: Break free from the herd

-When the stock market crashed a few years ago, too many people freaked out and sold their investments.
+When the stock market crashed about a decade ago, too many people freaked out and sold their investments.

-You know what?
 Those people took a bad situation and made it even worse.
 Many sold their investments right when the market was bottoming out.
 They subsequently missed out on one of the greatest bull runs in stock market history when it rebounded.

-The people who are going to retire rich are those who snatched up stocks at bargain-basement prices in 2009 and then saw their value climb by double digits in the following years.
-Same thing goes with the housing market.
+The people who are going to retire rich are those who snatched up stocks at bargain-basement prices in 2009.
+The same thing goes with the housing market.
 When the bubble burst, the smart people were the ones who were buying houses, not selling.

-It’s easy to follow the herd, but if you want to be rich, you need to keep a cool head and make rational money decisions even in the midst of a crisis.
+It’s easy — and tempting — to follow the herd.
+But if you want to be rich, keep a cool head and make rational money decisions, even during a crisis.

 Rule 9: Work longer

-Or at least wait to file for Social Security.
-While you can file for Social Security benefits as early as age 62, you’ll get a lot more money if you wait until you’re 70.
+While you can file for Social Security benefits as early as age 62, you’ll get a lot more money each month if you wait until you’re 70.

-Once you hit your full retirement age, you can get an 8 percent bump in your benefits for every year you wait to start receiving payments.
-However, you’ll want to file by age 70 because there is no benefit to waiting longer than that.
+Once you hit what’s considered your full retirement age, you can get a big bump in your benefits for every year you wait to start receiving payments — but only up to age 70.

 You may be worried you’ll have one foot in the grave at age 70, but don’t fret.
 According to Social Security actuarial data, at age 70, you should still have an average of 14 to 16 years left of life to enjoy.
 For more, check out “7 Reasons You Should Not Claim Social Security Early.’

 Rule 10: Maximize your income potential

-Finally, if you want to retire rich, you need to maximize your earnings.
+Finally, if you want to retire rich, maximize your earnings.
 That means no more settling for a dead-end job that pays pennies.

-Look for ways to increase your income, which can, in turn, increase the amount of money you are saving for retirement.
+Look for ways to increase your income so you can boost the amount of money you save for retirement.
 Consider these options:

-- Does your current field offer some form of credentialing that could increase your opportunities for a raise or a transfer to a higher-paying position?
+- Consider credentialing that could help you get a raise or a transfer to a higher-paying position.

-- Is there someone in your workplace who could serve as a mentor and help advance your career?
+- Look for a mentor in your workplace who could help advance your career.

-- Are you eligible for one of the government-funded workforce development training programs?
+- Find out if you are eligible for one of the government-funded workforce development training programs.